-- .
-If the lens sticks (stops moving) on the eye, follow the recommended directions in "Care for a Sticking Lens".
-The lens should move freely on the eye for the continued health of the eye.
-If non-movement of the lens continues, the patient should be instructed to immediately consult his or her Eve Care Professional. - .
-Never wear lenses beyond the period recommended by the Eye Care Professional. - .
-If aerosol products, such as hair spray, are used while wearing lenses, exercise caution and keep eves closed until the sprav has settled. - · Avoid all harmful or irritating vapors and fumes while wearing lenses. - Ask the Eye Care Professional about wearing lenses during sporting activities, especially swimming and other water sports.
-Exposing contact lenses to water during swimming or while in a hot tub may increase the risk of eye infection from microorganisms. - · Always discard lenses worn as prescribed by the Eye Care Professional.
+- If the lens sticks (stops moving) on the eye, follow the recommended directions in "Care for a Sticking Lens".
+The lens should move freely on the eye for the continued health of the eve.
+If non-movement of the lens continues, the patient should be instructed to immediately consult his or her Eye Care Professional. - · Never wear lenses beyond the period recommended by the Eye Care - If aerosol products, such as hair spray, are used while wearing lenses, exercise caution and keep eyes closed until the spray has settled. - Avoid all harmful or irritating vapors and fumes while wearing lenses. - · Ask the Eye Care Professional about wearing lenses during sporting activities, especially swimming and other water sports.
+Exposing contact lenses to water during swimming or while in a hot tub may increase the risk of eye infection - · Always discard lenses worn as prescribed by the Eye Care Professional.